jhih-ching-yeh/GDSC-fight_leetcode/README.md

 # Leetcode Project
-This is the leetcode teaching project by Sunny and the programming language is C++.
+This is the teaching project by Sunny and the programming language is C++.

 Also, you can see the teaching materials at Instagram @fight_leetcode.